Version 11.7 of Unicon

 on-line documentation, uninstall the software, and launch Windows Unicon.

-Within the directory that Unicon was installed, the most important subdirectory
+Within the directory that Unicon was installed, the most important

-is the bin directory, which contains the Unicon system binaries.
+directory, which contains the

-Several executable binary files are required to use Unicon, including
+Unicon system binaries.
+Several executable binary files are required

-the executor and the
+to use Unicon, including the executor and the compiler that produces

-development environment called Ui, a simple
+environment called Ui, a software tool that

-graphical interface are usually constructed by means of a visual interface
+constructed by means of a visual interface builder called IVIB, a

-builder called IVIB, a drawing program that generates Unicon code for a
+drawing program that generates Unicon code for a program's user interface.

-bin directory:
+directory:

 - unicon.exe